IsaacDev14/SmartHire/README.md

 ## Overview

-SmartRecruiter is a full-stack web application that streamlines the technical hiring process by providing:
+SmartHireis a full-stack web application that streamlines the technical hiring process by providing:

 - **Automated Technical Assessments**: Create and manage coding challenges, multiple-choice questions, and subjective assessments
 - **Real-time Evaluation**: Instant feedback and scoring for coding submissions